julianthome/joanaudit/README.md

 ## Listing possible entrypoints

 Every function can be defined as entrypoint.
-Per default, JoanAudit searches for entrypoints that are configured in the *entrypoints.xml* section of the configuration file *config.xml*.
+JoanAudit searches for entrypoints that are configured in the *entrypoints.xml* section of the configuration file *config.xml*.

 ``` bash
 java -jar JoanAudit.jar -jbd ../modules/joana/ -arch foo.jar -lept -cfg config.xml -cp "lib.jar"